jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 ---

+**CONTENT NOTES:**
+This episode contains depictions of parental emotional abuse, legal proceedings involving minors, family conflict and estrangement, anxiety responses, and references to physical assault.
+Reader discretion is advised.

+---

-Sophia's alarm went off at six AM, the harsh buzz cutting through the pre-dawn quiet of her room.
+Sophia's alarm went off at six AM, the harsh buzz cutting through the pre-dawn quiet of her room, where legal documents covered her usual collage of MIT brochures and badminton tournament photos.
 She hadn't slept.

 May 15th.